bloominstituteoftechnology/SQL/README.md

 * What are the columns that a note table needs?

+  A note table needs an id, text, and title columns.

 * If you have a timestamp field, how do you auto-populate it with the date?

+  I would use the built in TIMTSTAMP field and I would auto-populate it as

+    TIMESTAMP DEFAULT CURRENT_TIMESTAMP NOT NULL to populate the field with current time.

 * A note should have a foreign key pointing to an author in an author table.

 * What columns are needed for the author table?

+  The author table should have an id and name field.

 Write queries that: